 A mezzala is a wide central-midfield player in a trio or diamond, playing outside and ahead of a single, deeper midfielder.
 This role is usually reserved for a creative, mobile player who is given licence to get forward and support attacks, but still has plenty of defensive responsibility.
-The term mezzala has come to denote – in English, at least – a modern variant of the box-to-box midfielder.
+The term mezzala has come to denote – in English, at least – a modern variant of the box-to-box midfielder or the number 8.

 In the W-M formation that was particularly prevalent in the 1930s, Italians often described the role of the two midfielders closest to the front line as the mezzale – the plural of mezzala.
 The term is a blend of the words ‘half’ and ‘winger’ due to the wide positions the two mezzale originally took up.
 In more recent times the role has become a specific position in central midfield, although movements out wide are still important.

 A mezzala can play a key role in driving the team forward with penetrative running and passing.
 They create through the inside channels via vertical passing and making forward runs, both beyond the attackers towards goal and into wider positions on the outside of the forwards (below).

 A must for a mezzala is significant technical quality with both feet, as well as strong decision-making skills when it comes to how and when to release the ball.
 The ability to use disguised passing and quick combinations to break through crowded areas are also key.

 A mezzala also needs to be athletic and able to cover ground quickly with powerful, driving runs through midfield, so they can take advantage of any spaces that open up in the opposition’s shape.
 Equally, they need to be agile enough to make short, sharp movements through compact midfield areas, particularly when under pressure from the opposition.
 The combination of all of these skills means a mezzala should be able to help break a press and play a part in quickly turning defence into attack.